Explore health content from A to Z.

 PCA (patient-controlled analgesia) allows you to control your own pain medication.
 When you push a button, pain medication is pumped through an IV line.
 PCA pumps can provide a steady level of pain relief.
 And with their built-in safety features, you can be assured that you will not get too much medication.

-You may begin to stand and walk within hours after surgery.
+You may begin to stand and walk within hours after surgery, or you may stand and walk the day after your surgery.
 An IV and catheter are likely to still be in place, so using the walker may be a little tricky.
 But don’t worry.
 A physical therapist will help you.
 You will be taught how much weight, if any, to put on your new joint.
 With practice, you’ll soon be able to walk with just the aid of a walker.
 You can then transition to crutches as needed.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |